Ioannis Sfairopoulos

-Ioannis Sfairopoulos (alternate spellings: Giannis, Yiannis, Yannis, Sferopoulos) (Greek: Γιάννης Σφαιρόπουλος; born March 21, 1967) is a Greek professional basketball coach.
+Ioannis Sfairopoulos (alternate spellings: Giannis, Yiannis, Yannis, Sferopoulos) (Greek: Γιάννης Σφαιρόπουλος; born March 21, 1967) is a Greek professional basketball coach who last served as the head coach for Crvena zvezda of the Basketball League of Serbia (KLS), the Adriatic League and the EuroLeague.

 Playing career

 Sfairopoulos began playing basketball in the youth system of Apollon Kalamarias at the age of 12.
 After playing 2 years in the Greek 2nd Division, with the senior men's team of Apollon Kalamarias, as a player-coach, he retired from playing club basketball, at the age of 21, to become to a full-time basketball coach.

 Coaching career

 Clubs

 After Sfairopoulos retired from playing club basketball, at the age of 21, he immediately began his basketball coaching career, within the same Apollon Kalamarias club system in which he was a player.
 He worked as a coach with the club, from 1986 to 1997.
 He coached in the club's cadets, juniors, and senior men's teams.
 He coached the Apollon Kalamarias senior men's team, which he took over in 1994, in both the Greek 4th Division, and the Greek 3rd Division.

 He was then an assistant coach with the Greek Basket League club PAOK, from 1997 to 2005, and also was PAOK's head coach during the 2000–01 season.
 He then worked as an assistant head coach with Olympiacos, from 2005 to 2008, under head coaches Pini Gershon and Panagiotis Giannakis.

 In 2006, he worked as an assistant coach with the NBA club Cleveland Cavaliers' NBA Summer League team.
 From 2008 to 2011, he was the head coach of Kolossos.
 In 2011, he became an assistant coach with the Russian League club CSKA Moscow, under head coach Jonas Kazlauskas.
 He then worked briefly as an assistant coach of the NBA's Houston Rockets.

 He became the head coach of the Greek EuroCup team Panionios in 2012.
 He became the head coach of the Greek EuroLeague team Olympiacos in 2014.
 In 2015, he extended his contract with Olympiacos, through the 2017–18 season.
 After Olympiacos lost to Panathinaikos in the 2018 Greek League Finals, 3 games to 2, Olympiacos announced that Sfairopoulos and the club would separate ways.